-How to reduce WindowServer’s CPU usage on your Mac
+How to reduce WindowServer CPU usage on your Mac

-One of the most important macOS elements is the relationship between the calculations carried out by the CPU and what you see on screen.
-That relationship is managed by WindowServer on your Mac, a process that is responsible for drawing graphical elements on display.
+One of the most important macOS elements is the relationship between the calculations carried out by the CPU and what you see on the screen.
+That relationship is managed by WindowServer on your Mac — a process that is responsible for drawing graphical elements on display.

 Most of the time, you won’t have to think about it or even know it exists, but if it starts using lots of CPU cycles, it may slow down your Mac.
 Here’s how to fix that.

 What is WindowServer on Mac?

 Simply, it’s the macOS process that draws elements on the screen, whether they are application windows, icons, or websites.
 The more windows you have open at any one time, the more CPU cycles WindowServer needs.
 Most graphical elements are refreshed regularly, which is why WindowServer needs those CPU cycles.
-Every time you move a window around or edit an image in Photoshop, or switch to a different tab in Safari, WindowServer needs to redraw your screen.
+Every time you move a window around, edit an image in Photoshop, or switch to a different tab in Safari, WindowServer needs to redraw your screen.

 When you consider that windows in macOS have lots of effects, such as transparency and drop shadows, it’s hardly surprising that drawing and redrawing them on screen consumes resources.
 However, on most Macs, the number of CPU cycles WindowServer consumes should be so small you don’t notice it.

 There are a few things that can cause WindowServer to use so many CPU cycles that you notice it or that it slows down your Mac.
 These include:

 Each icon has to be redrawn every time the screen contents change

 How to find out if WindowServer is using excessive CPU cycles

-- Navigate to Applications > Utilities and launch Activity Monitor.
+- Navigate to Applications > Utilities and open Activity Monitor.